 - ADF Controller Configuration High Availability for ADF Scopes is not Enabled simply warns the developer that the adf-scope-ha-support flag in the adf-config.xml file is set is not set to true.
-This audit rule fires only when the <adf-controller-config> element is present the ADF application-level configuration file (adf-config.xml). - 2.
-ADF Page Flows EL Bean is Modified warns the developer when the class calls a setter method on a bean to indicate that the scope must be marked dirty (using the ControllerContext.markScopeDirty() method).
-This audit rule fire only when the adf-scope-ha-support flag in the adf-config.xml file is set to true. - 3.
-ADF Page Flows Managed Bean Class Not Serializable warns the developer that a managed bean has a non-serializable class defined in viewScope, pageFlowScope, or sessionScope.
+This audit rule fires only when the <adf-controller-config> element is present the ADF application-level configuration file (adf-config.xml). - ADF Page Flows Bean in Scope Map is Modified warns the developer when the some code calls a setter method on a bean to indicate that the code did not subsequently call the ControllerContext.markScopeDirty() method.
+This audit rule fire only when the adf-scope-ha-support flag in the adf-config.xml file is set to true. - ADF Page Flows EL Bean is Modified warns the developer when some code evaluates an EL expression that mutates a bean to indicate that the code did not subsequently call the ControllerContext.markScopeDirty() method.
 This audit rule fire only when the adf-scope-ha-support flag in the adf-config.xml file is set to true.